Current Sermon

 February 9-March 2, 2025

-Overview: Many of us start the new year with positive hopes for a happy and healthy year only to have our hopes dashed by unexpected hardships and adversities that derail our mojo.
+Many of us start the new year with positive hopes for a happy and healthy year only to have our hopes dashed by unexpected hardships and adversities that derail our mojo.
 The problem is that often our happiness is triggered by external circumstances beyond our control.
 But what if we could cultivate a deeper sense of happiness – a feeling of ultimate wellbeing down in soul that cannot be taken from us?
 What we need is joy.
 In this series, we read Paul’s letter to the Philippians with an eye toward how we can choose joy as a way of life, no matter what’s happening in the world around us.